ManoniLo/Tiny-YOLOv3-Tucker-compression/README.md

     ...

     ```
-    1. For KITTI style dataset, you can use [kitti_annotation.py]() to convert original dataset to our annotation file.
+    1. For KITTI style dataset, you can use [kitti_annotation.py](https://github.com/ManoniLo/Tiny-YOLOv3-Tucker-compression/blob/pedestrian_tracking/tools/dataset_converter/kitti_annotation.py) to convert original dataset to annotation file.
        To generate KITTI annotation files run the script kitti_annotation.py in the same folder which contains scripts to generate
        Pascal VOC and COCO annotations.
        ```